The Grable Foundation

 Based on the Foundation's stated priorities, recent grants, and leadership guidance, successful applications demonstrate:

-1. Clear Alignment with Focus Areas The Foundation emphasizes understanding which of the five focus areas your work addresses.
+1. Clear Alignment with Focus Areas The Foundation emphasises understanding which of the five focus areas your work addresses.
 Proposals must be "clearly identified with one of the Foundation's indicated fields of interest."
 Recent successful grants show clear connections to Early Childhood, Public Schools, Out-of-School Time, Families, or Community priorities.

 2. Focus on Under-Resourced Children The Foundation explicitly seeks to support "children and youth with limited economic opportunities."
-Successful applications demonstrate how programs reach and serve children facing economic challenges in the Pittsburgh region.
+Successful applications demonstrate how programmes reach and serve children facing economic challenges in the Pittsburgh region.

 4. Innovative and Forward-Thinking Approaches Under Gregg Behr's leadership, the Foundation values innovative learning models.
 Behr's statement that "the world is shifting at an incredible clip" suggests openness to creative, future-oriented approaches.
 The Foundation's founding of the Remake Learning network demonstrates commitment to reimagining education.

-5. Comprehensive Child Development The Foundation's approach recognizes that children's success depends on multiple factors—"inside the classroom and out," from "early childhood through the formative years."
+5. Comprehensive Child Development The Foundation's approach recognises that children's success depends on multiple factors—"inside the classroom and out," from "early childhood through the formative years."
 Successful applications show understanding of children's holistic development needs.

 10. Connection to Foundation Values The Foundation's mission stems from Mrs. Grable's vision to "help young people discover and achieve their dreams."
 Successful applications connect programmatic work to this aspirational, empowering vision for children's futures.